-It’s times like these when it’s good to develop a better sense of how your thinking patterns and emotions are affecting your life.
+It’s times like these when it’s good to examine how your thinking patterns and emotions are affecting your life.

 Here are some areas to start paying attention to:

-Paying close attention to negative thinking patterns is the first step to realizing that you need to work on changing that type of thinking habit.
+Paying close attention to negative thinking patterns is the first step to realizing that you need to work on changing your thinking habit.

-Emotions: This is an area where many people struggle.
-You’re not alone if you’re not able to easily define how you’re feeling at any given time.
+This is an area where many people struggle.
+You’re not alone, if you’re not able to easily define how you’re feeling at any given time.

 For example, you might say, “I’m upset,” when what you’re really feeling is hurt or anger.
-It’s healthy to practice getting more specific when it comes to describing how you feel at any given moment.
+It’s healthy to practice getting more specific to describe how you feel at any given moment.

-Is it possible that you’ve been predicting negativity because it’s how you’ve allowed yourself to feel and think?
-How might your life turn for the better once you’re focused on replacing negative thinking patterns and emotions with positive replacements?
+Is it possible that you’ve been predicting negativity, because it’s how you’ve allowed yourself to think?
+How might your life turn for the better once you replace negative thinking patterns with positive thoughts?